maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 In this series, I will summarize the course "Machine Learning Explaibnability" from Kaggle Learn.
 The full course is available [here](https://www.kaggle.com/learn/machine-learning-explainability).

 First of all, it is important to define the difference between machine learning explainability and interpretability.
-According to KDnuggets :
+According to [KDnuggets](https://www.kdnuggets.com/2018/12/machine-learning-explainability-interpretability-ai.html) :
 - Interpretability is about the extent to which a cause and effect can be observed within a system.
 Or, to put it another way, it is the extent to which you are able to predict what is going to happen, given a change in input or algorithmic parameters.
 - Explainability, meanwhile, is the extent to which the internal mechanics of a machine or deep learning system can be explained in human terms.

 Explainability and interpretability are key elements today if we want to deploy ML algorithms in healthcare, banking and other domains.

-# Use cases for model insights
+# I. Use cases for model insights

 In this course, we will answer the following questions on model insights extraction :
 - What features in the data did the model think are most important?